clemensv/xregistry-cli/README.md

 ## Usage

-The tool is invoked as `ceregistry` and supports the following subcommands:
+The tool is invoked as `xregistry` and supports the following subcommands:
-- `ceregistry generate`:  Generate code
+- `xregistry generate`:  Generate code
-- `ceregistry validate`:  Validate a definition
+- `xregistry validate`:  Validate a definition
-- `ceregistry list`: List available templates
+- `xregistry list`: List available templates

 ### Generate